SHartman/academic-cv/content/authors/admin/_index.md

 highlight_name: false
 ---

-I grew up loving dinosaurs and natural history.
-To be closer to Mesozoic rocks I left California to attend the University of Wyoming.
-I am forever grateful for the field & museum experience in paleontology I gained in Laramie.
-Subsequently I moved to Thermopolis, WY to manage research and display development as Science Director at The Wyoming Dinosaur Center.
+Like many kids, I grew up loving dinosaurs and natural history.
+For college (and to be closer to Mesozoic rocks!)
+I left California to attend the University of Wyoming, where I am forever grateful for the field & museum experience opportunities I was given.
+I later moved to Thermopolis, WY to manage research and display development as Science Director at The Wyoming Dinosaur Center.
 At the same time, I pursued an independent scientific illustration career, resulting in a large catalog of skeletal anatomy diagrams - interested parties can explore them at: www.skeletaldrawing.com.

-I love the Mountain West, but managing and facilitating others' research rekindled my drive to become a professional research scientist, so I relocated to Wisconsin to pursue a geoscience Ph.D in paleobiology, graduating with an emphasis on mechanistic physiological modeling, mass extinction survivorship, and functional anatomy.
-Now I get to teach those same subjects to undergraduates in the Department of Integrative Biology.
-In addition to academia, I value my status as a husband, father and pet-father, and in my free time I enjoy movies, photography, cheering for the Packers and PC gaming.
+I loved my time in the Mountain West, but managing and facilitating others' research rekindled my drive to become a professional research scientist, so I relocated to Wisconsin to pursue a geoscience Ph.D in paleobiology.
+My dissertation research emphasized mechanistic physiological modeling, mass extinction survivorship, and functional anatomy.
+These days I am still in Wisconsin, where I get to teach those same subjects to undergraduates in the Department of Integrative Biology.
+In addition to my academic pursuits, I have a wonderful wife and daughter, some fur-babies, and in what passes for free time I enjoy movies, photography, cheering for the Green Bay Packers, and PC gaming.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}CV{{< /staticref >}}.